Hey Friends!

 - You’ve had symptoms for greater than six months.

-- You’ve tried other methods with little to no relief such as probiotics and prebiotics.
+- You’ve tried other methods with little to no relief, such as probiotics and prebiotics.

-- You have other common symptoms including a headache and fatigue.
+- You have other common symptoms, including a headache and fatigue.

-- You felt some relief trying specific diets but was unable to get full relief or stick to the plan because it was too restrictive.
+- You felt some relief trying specific diets but were unable to get full relief or stick to the plan because it was too restrictive.
 (This signals to me that you have food sensitivities, we just didn’t identify them all clearly in that diet.)

 - You’ve tried other ways to fight inflammation without full relief.